 You receive a biodegradable container for the experiment’s duration, which houses your consciousness.
 You may like it or not, but you cannot exchange it (see Article One).
 Unfortunately, the container is programmed to wear out and fail.

 The expiration date and time for your container are unknown.
 Several factors affect the expiration date.
-There are imperfections in the unit, accidents, disease, unforeseen circumstances, and even planned for a short duration.
+There are imperfections in the unit; accidents, disease, unforeseen circumstances can alter the duration of the experiment.
 Any of these may cause termination of the container and the end of the experiment (see Article One).

 The goal of this adventure isn’t to have fun.
 Sorry.
 The primary purpose is to learn lessons.
-There are lots of things to learn.
+There are lots of things to learn and understand.
 You might get an opportunity like falling in love, for instance.
-However, some of these lessons are not pleasant, like losing a loved one (see Article One).
+However, some of these lessons are unpleasant, like losing a loved one (see Article One).

 But each day of the experiment, you will have opportunities, challenges, trials, and tests.
 You need to figure them out, and there isn’t a cheat sheet available.
 Every day you are the oldest you’ve ever been, which presents new challenges.